A need for speed isn’t always a bad thing.

 Even though the channel is called Easy Russian, the language level is more appropriate for advanced learners.
 However, anyone can use these videos to get completely immersed in Russian as every video includes English subtitles.

-- FluentU’s Russian Videos: I mentioned FluentU earlier in this post, but it really is the best place to learn with videos if that’s your jam.
-The authentic videos are a great way to immerse yourself in the language, and the interactive captions and flashcards make it easy to learn and understand everything you see even if you’re a complete beginner.
+- FluentU’s Russian Videos: The authentic videos in this language learning program are a great way to immerse yourself in the language.
+Interactive captions and flashcards make it easy to learn and understand everything you see even if you’re a complete beginner, and personalized quizzes help you retain the information long-term.

 - Learnrussian.org: Learnrussian.org is a completely free site full of videos and exercises to learn Russian.
 Divided into four categories (learn vocabulary, learn verbs, learn phrases and learn pronunciation), each video includes exercises so you can test what you’ve just learned.